Cratloe GAA

 Cratloe GAA is a Gaelic Athletic Association club located in the village of Cratloe, County Clare, Ireland.
 The club deals with both Gaelic football and hurling and basketball.
 The club competes in Clare GAA competitions.

 In November 2013, Cratloe won their first ever Clare Senior Football Championship title, defeating Doonbeg by 0-10 to 0-7.

 They reached the 2013 Munster Senior Club Football Championship final on 1 December, but were defeated 0-13 to 0-12 by Dr Crokes.

-In 2014, Cratloe won the Clare Senior Hurling championship on 5th October and the Clare Senior Football Championship seven days later.
+In 2014, Cratloe won the Clare Senior Hurling championship on 5 October and the Clare Senior Football Championship seven days later.
 This was the first time that a Clare club had lifted both senior club trophies on the field of play since Ennis Dalcassians completed 'The Double' in 1929.

+In 2023, Cratloe bridged a nine year gap to win their third senior football title.
+They defeated St. Breckan's, Lisdoonvarna by 1-10 to 1-08 in Cusack Park, Ennis.